-2 Calculated using 'General Practice Workforce, February 2024'.
-NHS England, 2024; 'Appointments in General Practice, February 2024', NHS England, 2024 community pharmacies can play.
-While the public are generally aware that pharmacy can provide advice on minor health issues, awareness of its role in relation to oral contraception and blood pressure checks is relatively low.5 If the primary care recovery plan is to work, it will need people to go to pharmacies for things other than medicines, which will require good public awareness and understanding of when they can go to a pharmacy rather than a GP.
+It is also unclear how aware the public is of community pharmacy services.
+NHS England has previously found mixed levels of awareness about the role community pharmacies can play.
+While the public are generally aware that pharmacy can provide advice on minor health issues, awareness of its role in relation to oral contraception and blood pressure checks is relatively low5.
+If the primary care recovery plan is to work, it will need people to go to pharmacies for things other than medicines, which will require good public awareness and understanding of when they can go to a pharmacy rather than a GP.